 suggestions must be compatible with the skill level and expertise of students

-in the course.
-They typically have mechanical engineering backgrounds, although
+in the course who typically have mechanical engineering backgrounds, although

 some may have product design, electrical engineering, computer hardware, and/or

-a suitable project goal as a student team's prototype is a long way from a
+suitable project goal as a student team's final prototype is a very long way

-potential commercial product.
-(Parts costs typically represent less than 10% of
+from a potential commercial product and parts typically represent less than 10%

 solutions must not require access to or modification of proprietary software,